Elaine M. Chiu

 Until her appointment to the Center, Professor Chiu was the chairperson of the Planning Committee of the Northeast People of Color Legal Scholarship Conference.
 This is an annual event that gathers legal academics of color from across the country to discuss issues and topics of importance to communities of color.
 It is also a critical source of support for law professors of color in many aspects of their careers.
 She led this event from 2007 to 2013.

 Prior to coming to St. John's, Professor Chiu was a Research Fellow at Columbia University School of Law from 2000-2001 and a Climenko-Thayer Teaching Fellow at Harvard Law School from 1999-2000.
 From 1994 to 1998, she was an Assistant District Attorney in Manhattan in the Trial Division where she specialized in both domestic violence and welfare fraud cases.
 Professor Chiu also taught as an Adjunct Professor at Yeshiva University's Cardozo Law School as part of their legal writing and research faculty from 1998-1999.

 Professor Chiu is a cum laude graduate of Cornell University (A.B.
 1991) and Columbia University School of Law (J.D.
 1994) where she was a Senior Editor of the Columbia Law Review and a Harlan Fiske Stone Scholar.

-Professor Chiu teaches Introduction to Law, Criminal Law, Family Law, Comparative Criminal Law and a Contemporary Criminal Justice seminar.
+Professor Chiu teaches Introduction to Law, Criminal Law, Family Law, Comparative Criminal Law, the Contemporary Criminal Justice seminar and Perspectives on Justice.